Marine Region: Firearms

+Fallen Officers

+As of 2024, 3 marine police officers have been killed in the line of duty.

 History

 The Hong Kong 'Water Police' had a role from the earliest days of British Hong Kong.
 The first actual vessel was acquired in 1846 – a sailing 'gun-boat' with a crew of 17, which was used for anti-piracy work.
 The vessel and its entire crew were lost in a typhoon two years later.
 By then the unit consisted of approximately 40 men and three boats.
 Each Constable in a six-man crew was armed with a pistol and a cutlass.

 After World War II, as part of a major reshaping of the police force, the service was renamed 'Marine Police'.
+During the 1966 Star Ferry riots, the Marine Police provided a riot company which was deployed in action on Nathan Road.
+As part of the response to the 2019–2020 Hong Kong protests, the Marine Police participated in Operation Tiderider aimed at quelling the ensuing riots.